AnnaBernbaum/OptimisationGroup8/Subsystem_1/README.md

 This is the README for the Subsystem_1
 =======

-*Example ...
-Please chage to suit your own system*
+This Subsystem aims to optimise the heating element subsystem of a front-loading tumble dryer.

 Main script
 -------
-The subsystem_1.m MATLAB script should be run
+The subsystem1.m MATLAB script should be run

 Execution time
 -------